twcc/man-vip/TST-TWCC 加密磁碟 (EXPTL) _ en.md

 Unlike standard disk types (HDD or SSD), **only the creator can delete encrypted disks**.
 Deleting encrypted disks by others (e.g., Tenant Administrator) will result in an error.
 :::

+### Disk sapshots

+Sorry!
+Snapshot is not enabled for encrypted disks and will be available to you with an optimized user experience.